hfch/Python_for_Physicists_Heidelberg_2016/computer_setup/README.md

   to install its current *3.5* version.
 It is available for the operating systems *Windows*, *Linux* and *Mac*.

-- I also recommend you to register with [Anaconda].
+- I also recommend you to register with [Anaconda](https://anaconda.org/).
   As a student you profit from free, high performance mathematical libraries.
   I will discuss the merits of them in class.

+  **Important:** Register with your student E-Mail adress!)

 ## Installation test
 Please run the script ```check_heidelberg_python.py``` on your computer to